 Editor in chief

 Edelweiss cancer Open Access is interested in publishing research, review manuscripts covering all aspects of cancer.
 We invite manuscripts which are novel and highly innovative in detecting cancer of all forms.
 Clinical trial studies, research on new therapeutic agents, drugs and chemicals and new concepts for detection and treatment of cancer.
 It is an open access journal maintained by Edelweiss publications.
 The journal follows rapid review process with the Eminent Editorial Board.
 Edelweiss cancer Open Access provides a global open access platform for the upcoming researchers to globalize their research.

 Author may submit the manuscript related the below topics at firstname.lastname@example.org

 Edelweiss Cancer Open Access is a peer reviewed Journal, with rapid publication process.
 It covers the topics such as

 Cancer refers to the abnormal growth of cell tissue.
 Tumors are usually divided into benign and malignant.
 Malignant or cancerous tumours develop more rapidly.
 They are not localized and are often fatal for the patient.
 A benign tumour is localised, develops slowly and does not usually result in the patients death.

-Edelweiss Publication Inc is an open access journal which aims to publish most complete and genuine source of information in the form of short commentary, mini review, case report, related, but not limited to above areas and making them available freely through online without any subscriptions and restrictions to researches worldwide.
+Edelweiss: Cancer Open Access is an open access journal which aims to publish most complete and genuine source of information in the form of Research, Review, Short commentary, Mini review, Case report, related, but not limited to above areas and making them available freely through online without any subscriptions and restrictions to researches worldwide.

 Current key issues